Unilagstudent/Student_Record_System/README.md

 ---

 This README provides an overview of the Student Record System, detailing its features, usage, and functions.
-Use this guide to understand and interact with the program effectively.
+Use this guide to understand and interact effectively with the program.